yoyololicon/music-demixing-challenge-ismir-2021-entry/README_SUBMISSION.md

 python train.py configs/x_umx_mwf.json --weights xumx_weights.pth
 ```

-Checkpoints will be located at `saved/`.
+Checkpoints will be located under `saved/`.
 The config was set to run on a single RTX 3070.

 ### Training Model 2